pavelanni/python-vacation/docs/Python_vacation_day0.md

 "Barely..."

 "Well, I'll help you.
 There is a function called `input()`.
 It can ask a question and you put this question in quotes into parenthesis.
 And then the function waits for the user to type something and press <kbd>Enter</kbd>.
-After that the function __returns__ a value.
+After that, the function __returns__ a value.
 You can take that value and assign it to a variable. "

 Erik's face showed that he is beginning to recall something from that Python course.
 Suddenly there was a connection between abstract things like __functions__ and his friends and cups of Frappuccino.
 "And to assign something to a variable I type its name and then 'equal' sign and then the value, right?"